Religious and Spiritual Life

-Chapel is held on the first Wednesday of each month from 12-12:30 p.m. in the Alumnae Chapel.
-On all other Wednesdays there is Bible study held in Sarah's Coffeehouse in Lower Lenfest.
+Chapel is held on the first Wednesday of each month from 12-12:30 p.m. in the Prayer Chapel, Lower Lenfest room 001.
+On all other Wednesdays there is Bible study, also held in the Prayer Chapel, Lower Lenfest room 001.
 Some weeks we learn about hands-on spiritual practices, some weeks are prayer services, and some have a reflection given by the chaplain or another member of the Wilson community.
 All are welcome.

 The chaplain works with student groups, faculty and staff to provide a variety of services to the community.
 These services encompass hospitality, inclusivity, compassion, relationship-building, creativity, integrity and community spirit.
 They include, but are not limited to: